 Inventors (applicants) are classified according to three fee structures: standard, small entity, and micro entity.

-A micro entity refers to an applicant that qualifies as a small entity with additional requirements for a 75% reduction in fees.
+A micro entity refers to an applicant that qualifies as a small entity with additional requirements for a further reduction in fees.
 A special form is required to prove micro entity status.
-This criteria includes that the applicant did not file more four previous U.S. patent applications and the inventor's gross income for the calendar year preceding the year the application is being submitted did not exceed the Maximum Qualifying Gross Income which is equal to three times the median household income reported by the Bureau of the Census.
+This criteria includes that the applicant did not file more four previous U.S. patent applications and the inventor's gross income for the calendar year preceding the year the application is being submitted did not exceed the Maximum Qualifying Gross Income.
 This applies to both inventors, applicants, and those with an ownership interest.
 There is also an exception for institutions of higher education.

 The application consists of three separate fees: filing, search, and examination.